 Thank you for your interest in learning more about FPCN’s Family Health and Birth Center project.
-FPCN staff have been working alongside partners from Penn’s School of Nursing, Hahnemann University Hospital and other engaged community members to open what will be Philadelphia’s only birth center, offering women and families more choices in childbirth options.
+FPCN staff have been working alongside partners from Penn’s School of Nursing and other engaged community members to open what will be Philadelphia’s only birth center, offering women and families more choices in childbirth options.

 A birth center is a free-standing facility for childbirth in a home-like setting where care is provided by midwives.